Education in Thailand is in serious trouble

 However, the only thing this new tourist visa restriction did was to penalize the true tourist to Thailand.
 The guys who are getting them illegally just chose to stay in Thailand illegally, so nothing really changed.

-Meanwhile, education in countries such as Vietnam, Malaysia, Korea and China is improving in leaps and bounds.
-Thailand is set to fall to the bottom of the pile of southeastern Asian countries both educationally and economically, yet the government and the Education Ministry wastes their time on ridiculous new rules, instead of a more common sense way of dealing with things.
+Meanwhile, education in countries such as Vietnam, Malaysia, Korea and China is improving in leaps and bounds, while Thailand is set to fall to the bottom of the pile of southeastern Asian countries both educationally and economically.

 A college degree and TEFL certification should be minimum qualifications to teach in Thailand

 Secondly, if they increased teacher salaries for both Thais and Westerners, they would get better qualified teachers.
-As it stands right now, Thai schools pay the exact same low wages they did when I came here 17 years ago.
-Yet prices in the last 17 years have gone up more than 30%.
+As it stands right now, Thai schools pay the exact same low wages they did when I came here 18 years ago.
+Yet most prices in the last 18 years have gone up more than 40%.

 Thirdly, if the government made getting a work permit easy for qualified individuals, instead of the mess it is now, teachers would come here and would stay.